FREE ITEM

 CALIBER: Gauss .72 ferromagnetic slugs or flechette capsule / 12-gauge

-A double barrel Over/Under hammerless shotgun based off the Stoeger Condor, it is popular amongst hunters due to its lengthy barrel and simple operation mechanism, however some are seen in service by USRF soldiers and just like the Bobwhite, the Sterling was often seen in the anti-drone role, as it turns out small observation quadcopters are a bit less resilient than ducks.
+A double-barreled Over/Under hammerless shotgun based on the Stoeger Condor, the Sterling is popular amongst hunters due to its lengthy barrel and simple operation mechanism; some are seen in service by USRF soldiers for anti-drone purposes, similar to the Bobwhite.

-A field modification for the Sterling known as "Prototype 935" allows the gun to fire magnetically accelerated flechettes or slugs, some being used against unarmored combatants at close range with devastating effect, but it still lacks the proper armor penetration that a rifle offers.
+A field modification for the Sterling known as "Prototype 935" allows the gun to fire magnetically accelerated flechettes or slugs.
+These rounds perform against unarmored combatants at close range with devastating effect, but lack the proper armor penetration that a rifle offers.

 NOTE: THE PROTOTYPE 935 BARREL REQUIRES ADVANCED WEAPONS TRAINING.